Krysella Wong

-Krysella Wong Ching Ling (黃婧靈, born 1998), originally known as Krysella Wong Hoi Yee (黃凱儀), is Hong Kong female host, actress and key opinion leader.
+Krysella Wong Ching Ling (黃婧靈), originally known as Krysella Wong Hoi Yee (黃凱儀), is Hong Kong female host, actress and key opinion leader.

 Biography

 Wong graduated from Aldrich Bay Government Primary School and Shau Kei Wan Government Secondary School in 2010 and 2016 respectively, she then studied the associate degree in business administration at City University College of Hong Kong.
-In 2016, she was nicknamed "Bear Girl" by netizens for filming a short film with YouTuber "熊仔头" and playing one of the "bear head heroine", and she gradually became known to the public.
+In 2016, she was nicknamed "Bear Girl" by netizens for filming a short film with YouTuber "FHProductionHK" and playing one of the "bear head heroine", and she gradually became known to the public.

 In December 2019, Wong accompanied Louisa Mak and Danny Hung to Nagoya City to film the big big channel travel program "Young People Go Traveling".
 Inspired by Maggie Mak's words, she hopes to return to school and complete university courses and obtain a degree in two years.
 She also wants to practice ice skating skills again to add value to herself.